Does God Care About What You Eat?

 Do you think God is concerned about what we eat?
 Before you answer that, let me ask you this.
 Does God care about where you go?
 What you say?
 What you listen to?
 Then perhaps, He just might care about what we eat.
 Men, and women, spend a lot of time and effort trying to discover what is healthy for us to eat, and what is not.
 Believe it or not, our Father gave us good instructions in this area, if, we choose to listen.
 And after all, He should know!!

-A good place to check me out is in Leviticus.
+A good place to begin is in Leviticus.
 In chapter 3:17 He tells us not to eat fat or blood.
 Then in chapter 11, God gives us His list of those animals, fish and insects that we are allowed to eat.
 He also gives us a list of those that are unclean or an abomination to us.
 Remember, these are instructions from God.
 Once again, in chapter 20:25-26 He tells us we should make a distinction between what He calls clean and unclean foods and, now this is important, that we should be holy unto Him because we are His people.
 Now check out Isaiah 65:3-6 and Isaiah 66:15-24 and see what is said concerning a future judgment.
 He seems to really, really care about what we eat!!
 Now, many would say that God later changed His definition of food, that Jesus somehow gave us permission to eat the abominable.
 So let’s examine the question… Does Jesus (Yeshua) ever teach against His Father’s instructions for us?
 What about Paul or Peter?
 Let’s find out by going to those Scriptures that many believe justify changing God’s definition of food.

 First, let’s take a look at Peter’s vision of all the unclean animals.
 It is so often used to teach that God no longer cares about what we eat.
 You can find this story in Acts 10 beginning with verse 9.
 Many use this story as the key evidence for doing away with the commands concerning clean and unclean, but let’s read for ourselves and pray that God would show us the true teaching in context.
 Notice that Peter is shown a vision three times of a sheet being let down to him full of all kinds of creatures, and in verse 13, he hears a voice telling him to “kill and eat”.
 Of course, Peter, knowing God’s instructions concerning food, says “Not so Lord” in verse 14.
 But then in verse 15 Peter hears a voice tell him “What God has cleansed you must not call common”.
 Now, the following is crucial…many teachers would stop right there and draw the conclusion that God has just given us permission to eat whatever we want.
 But just for fun, let’s continue on a bit and see if that is what Peter believes is going on.
 Notice that just two verses later in verse 17 the Scripture says “Peter wondered within himself what this vision which he had seen meant”.
 So, Peter really does not yet know what this vision means.
 Will God make it clear to him?
 Let’s read on.
 Next we find that Peter is summoned and sent by God to the house of Cornelius, a Gentile.
 And although Cornelius fears God, he is still just a Gentile, considered unclean by the Jews.
 And so we find Peter, a Torah observant Jew, keeping company with him.
 With that backdrop, we come to verse 28 and hear in Peter’s own words, what the true meaning of the vision is.
 He says “God has shown me that I should not call any man common or unclean”.
 Did you catch that?
 God is not telling Peter it’s now okay to eat bats, He is teaching Peter that (verse 35) “in every nation whoever fears Him and works righteousness is accepted by Him”.
 Gentiles can repent and be saved!!
 Read on to Acts 11:18which says “Then God has also granted to the Gentiles repentance to life”.
 Praise the Lord!
 Now let’s take a look at another section of Scripture which is often misunderstood.